 Making treatment decisions

-Prostate cancer is typically slow growing, giving you time to make decisions about your management or treatment options.
+Prostate cancer is typically slow growing, even in its most aggressive form, giving you time to make decisions about your management or treatment options.

 Learn more about:

 - Asking questions

 - Joining a clinical trial

 - What if I am in a same-sex relationship?

 Know your options